-A researcher with a PhD, employed by Chalmers, and/or employees of CMB:s partners can, individually or as a group, apply for research funding with CMB.
-The project group should however consist of both researchers from Chalmers and individuals from one or several of CMB:s partners.
+A researcher with a PhD, employed by Chalmers, and/or employees of CMB's partners can, individually or as a group, apply for research funding with CMB.
+The project group should, however, consist of both researchers from Chalmers and individuals from one or several of CMB's partners.

-Grants are allotted through a series of instalments as the project progresses, generally on a quarterly basis.
+Grants are paid through a series of instalments as the project progresses, generally on a quarterly basis.
 A verification of costs incurred during the project must be provided on request.
 The verification must include itemised expense specifications that correspond to the details listed in the application.
-We generally withhold 30% of the grant total until such time as the project has been completed and approved by CMB.
+We generally withhold 30% of the total grant until such time as the project has been completed and approved by CMB.